nginx0/nginx0.github.io/_posts/2024-12-16-tryhackme-aoc2024-day15.md

 To view all locked accounts, you can use the Search-ADAccount cmdlet, applying some filters to show information such as the last time the user had successfully logged in.

-- **Search-ADAccount -LockedOut | Select-Object Name, SamAccountName, LockedOut, LastLogonDate, DistinguishedName**
+<strong>Search-ADAccount -LockedOut | Select-Object Name, SamAccountName, LockedOut, LastLogonDate, DistinguishedName</strong>

 Additionally, a great way to quickly review the user accounts present on a domain, as well as their group membership, is by using the **Get-ADUser** cmdlet, demonstrated below: